Krithika9/amazonclone/README.md

 # amazonclone
-Amazon Clone Using Html and CSS
+A Simple Amazon clone using HTMl and CSS